 Replacing porch decking is not a challenging task for any homeowner who’s used a circular saw and a table saw, particularly if you have replacement boards milled to the same width as the originals.
 Just resist the temptation to cut out only the damaged areas.
 Short patches leave obvious and unsightly seams.
 But it is better to replace the whole deck with new material since it will last longer.
-Below you will find the steps of replacing the front deck porch:
+Below you will find the steps to replacing the front deck porch:

 Cut the damaged board